 Similar to threatening the child, you may have also convinced him/her into lewd conduct by using pressure.
-The situation often arises where the perpetrator is significantly older and bigger than the minor, leading to duress into compliance.
+The situation often arises where the perpetrator is significantly older and bigger than the minor, leading to compliance by duress.

 Threatening to Harm the Child

-Additionally, inflicting fear by threatening the child amounts to force, as the minor cannot respond to your demands out of a free will.
-The judge will note this information down as your case presentation lenses and may use the circumstances to increase your sentence if found guilty.
+Additionally, inflicting fear by threatening the child amounts to force, as the minor cannot respond to your demands out of free will.
+The judge will note this information down as your case presents itself and may use the circumstances to increase your sentence if found guilty.

 Since you will face a criminal trial, the prosecutor acts on behalf of the aggrieved party and therefore holds the burden of proof.
-Subsequently, he/she aims to prove each element of the crime beyond reasonable doubt for the judge to find you guilty.
+Subsequently, he/she aims to prove each element of the crime beyond a reasonable doubt in order for the judge to find you guilty.
 To do this, the prosecutor relies on the evidence gathered by the investigation officers assigned to your case.
-Additionally, testamentary evidence from witnesses is a crucial source of evidence for the prosecutor's reliance.
+Additionally, testamentary evidence from witnesses is a crucial source of evidence for the prosecutor.

-Conversely, since the burden of proof is strict, the prosecutor should prove your involvement in each element of crime before you face conviction.
+Conversely, since the burden of proof is strict, the prosecutor should prove your involvement in each element of the crime before you face conviction.
 This means that your attorney can present counterclaims and defenses in your favor to discredit the prosecutor’s allegations.
-If the judge finds your defenses credible, you may face complete acquittal or at least a charge reduction.
+If the judge finds your defense credible, you may face complete acquittal or at least a reduction of the charge.

-A sentence of three, six, or eight years in state prison.
+- A sentence of 3, 6, or 8 years in state prison.

 A jury will provide the verdict based on the case presentations from the prosecutor and the defense attorney in a typical criminal trial.
 After issuing a guilty verdict, the judge takes on the responsibility of sentencing you according to the policies available on convicting parties.